Freddie Frinton: Dinner for One

 In 1963, Frinton's Dinner for One was recorded by the Norddeutscher Rundfunk (NDR) German television station.
 The role of Miss Sophie was played by May Warden.
 Watching the English language sketch on television has subsequently become a Swedish, Norwegian, Danish, German, Austrian, Finnish, and Swiss New Year's Eve tradition, with multiple repeats of the comedy short being shown every year from 1972 onwards.

 Dinner for One also found fame in Scandinavia where it has been a hugely popular institution on Norwegian, Danish, Finnish, Estonian and Swedish television on New Year's Eve for many years, as well as in Belgium in the original version.
 It has become so popular that several versions in various German dialects have been produced and a version was made for Dutch viewers, with the Dutch actor Joop Doderer playing Frinton's role.
 It is shown every 23 December on Norwegian television (NRK since 1980), and has been shown on the Australian SBS television network on New Year's Eve for at least the last fifteen years.
 It also became a family tradition in South Africa when the SABC aired it every New Year's Eve during the 1980s and 1990s.
 The TV short and its main actor Frinton are far less renowned in Britain than in any of these countries.

 Although Frinton originated from Lincolnshire, England, his most famous comedy short had never been shown in full on British television until 2018.
 It received its first UK screening on 23 November 2018 (more than 50 years after it was made) at the Picture House in Campbeltown, Argyll and Bute, as part of a comedy film festival.
 The skit was broadcast to a British audience for the first time on Grimsby local TV channel ‘Estuary TV’.
 It was first shown nationwide on 31 December 2018 on the Sky Arts channel.

 Personal life

 Although he was an actor whose roles often comprised playing being inebriated, Frinton was teetotal in real life, having seen in others the damage that alcohol could do.

+Frinton early life, Childhood Home: As an illegitimate child who was not raised by his birth parents, he was taken in by a foster family and lived at 109 Barcroft Street, Cleethorpes.
+He later moved to another local address with the family's daughter and her husband.Local Commemoration: His connection to the town is marked by a blue plaque.
+The commemorative plaque was placed on Sea Road near the Cleethorpes Pier to honor his heritage.He eventually left school at age 14 to work as a fish filleter on the nearby Grimsby docks before finding massive success as a comedy star on stage and TV, particularly in Germany and Northern Europe.

 Frinton was married twice and had five children.
 His first marriage was to Maisie Basil in 1931; they had one son together.
 His second wife was Nora Gratton, whom he married in 1945.
 They had four children: two daughters and two sons.